Hunter275/GhostTweeter/README.md

 # GhostTweeter
-Tweets out a random link to one of your Ghost blog post.
+**Periodically tweets out a random link to one of your Ghost blog post.**

 Tweets are sent in the following format: